Hyde, Greater Manchester: Education

-Further education
+The secondary schools in the Hyde area are Alder Community High School and Hyde High School.

 Tameside College and Clarendon Sixth Form College used to be located in Hyde but have since moved to Ashton-under-Lyne.

 Leisure

 Hyde's largest greenspace is Hyde Park, originally part of the Newton Lodge estate which was purchased by James Ashton circa 1620.
 The Ashton family were cotton mill owners and one of the two biggest employers in Hyde.
 The park was given to the Borough of Hyde by Eveline Mary Ashton and Amy Elizabeth Ashton in 1902 and opened to the public on 21 May 1904.
 The bandstand opened in 1922 and in 1938 Newton Lodge was demolished and replaced by Bayley Hall.
 The park features a garden of tranquillity, a children's play area and a rockery.

 Hyde Market has been a shopping centre for centuries.
 In 1994, Clarendon Square Shopping Centre opened alongside the market.
 Outside the shopping centre is a children's carousel ride which celebrated its 100th birthday on 6 July 2019.

 Hyde's Festival Theatre is home to several local amateur groups presenting plays, music and dance in the downstairs auditorium or the upstairs smaller studio.
 There are occasional visiting professional shows.

 Hyde leisure centre contains a large swimming pool with a wave machine, aqua slide and upstairs fitness suite.
-The octagon shaped structure, which has been open since the 1990s, is next to Hyde United F.C.'s ground.
+The octagon-shaped structure, which has been open since the 1990s, is next to Hyde United F.C.'s ground.
 Waldorf Playing Fields are adjacent to Matley Lane in Hyde.

 Hyde also has an Air Cadet Organisation (ACO), No. 468 (Hyde & Hattersley) Squadron.

 Hyde Library had a gallery exhibiting the work of Harry Rutherford, an artist from the Tameside area, now at Ashton-under-Lyne.